tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/04_Functional-programming.md

 Do you see the power ?
 ES6 arrow function syntax perfectly suits with functional programming.

-### Exercice : Transform a CSV file into a usable JavaScript object
+### Exercise : Transform a CSV file into a usable JavaScript object

 CSV input file `03_input.csv` :
 ```CSV